 Airfare to Montreal Is Cheap

 Flying to Montreal from any of the East Coast states in the U.S. is pretty cheap.
-Recently, we saw nonstop fares on a major airline from New York to Montreal for less than $200 round trip on CheapOair.
+Recently, we saw nonstop fares on American Airlines from New York to Montreal for around $200 round trip on CheapOair.